ameschen/ameschen/README.md

 ### ⚡ In my free time:

-- I love hiking in the (two months of) summer
+- I love hiking during the (two months of) Vancouver summer
 - You will likely find me at the gym
 - I also love learning, and it doesn't stop with code - I am always baking and cooking something new!